Consultation: Criteria for comparable overseas regulators

 - Consultation: Criteria for comparable overseas regulators - Enhanced international collaboration in the regulation of prescription medicines (pdf,244kb)

-- Consultation: Criteria for comparable overseas regulators - Enhanced international collaboration in the regulation of prescription medicines (Microsoft Word,150kb)
+- Consultation: Criteria for comparable overseas regulators - Enhanced international collaboration in the regulation of prescription medicines (docx,150kb)

 Document released for consultation on Monday 31 October 2016.